HB 129: Fixing the (public) Land Bank — 2025

 Issue Areas: Idaho Department of Lands, Public Lands, State Issues

 Reps.
-Ilana Rubel (D-Boise), John Vander Woude (R-Nampa) and Mark Sauter (R-Sandpoint) introduced House Bill 129 to extend the timeframe for the Idaho Land Board to use funds generated from the sale of state public lands, known as Endowment Lands.
-Currently, when state lands are sold (most revenue has come from the sale of cabin sites on Priest and Payette Lakes) the Idaho Land Board has five years to purchase new lands, if the monies aren’t spent, the funds automatically are transferred to the Permanent Fund, which is made up of stocks, bonds, and other investments on Wall Street.
+Ilana Rubel (D-Boise), John Vander Woude (R-Nampa), Mark Sauter (R-Sandpoint), and Senator Ben Adams (R-Nampa), and Treg Bernt (R-Meridian) introduced House Bill 129 to extend the timeframe for the Idaho Land Board to use funds generated from the sale of state public lands, known as Endowment Lands.
+When state lands are sold, most recently from the sale of many cabin sites around Priest and Payette Lakes, the Idaho Land Board has five years to purchase new lands.
+If the monies aren’t spent, the funds automatically transfer to the Permanent Fund, which is made up of stocks, bonds, and other investments on Wall Street.
+The current balance of the Land Bank is $85.5 million.

 Under HB 129, the five-year period would be extended to 10 years.
 This extension would enable the Land Board, which is made up of the Governor, Secretary of State, Attorney General, Schools Superintendent and Controller, to identify revenue-generating lands that can provide returns for endowment beneficiaries, including public schools, universities, and state hospitals.
-If at the end of the tenth year, the proceeds from the land sales have not used to acquire other lands within the state, the proceeds would be deposited in the Permanent Fund.
+If the proceeds from the land sales haven’t been used in 10 years to acquire new public lands, the proceeds would be deposited in the Permanent Fund.